dkappiah/iSmart_Public/README.md

 ## Known Issues & Fixes

-- **Transfer Fee Sinkhole**: Initially, transfer charges had no destination account.
+- Transfer Fee Sinkhole: Initially, transfer charges had no destination account.
 Fixed by creating a Fee Collection Account (AccNo 209) that receives all collected fees.
-- **Password Recovery**: Due to limited time, no email reset was implemented.
+- Password Recovery: Due to limited time, no email reset was implemented.
 Simple recovery now uses email + address validation.
-- **Session Bugs**: Session continuity issues resolved by ensuring that there is  proper initialization and destruction on login/logout.
+- Session Bugs: Session continuity issues resolved by ensuring that there is  proper initialization and destruction on login/logout.
 ```